 - Visitors must avoid physical contact when showing their ticket to the access control staff.

-- Brochures, texts and certain content will be available in digital format only on the Foundation’s website (www. fundacioncristinamasaveu.com).
+- Brochures, texts and certain content will be available in digital format on the Foundation’s website (www. fundacioncristinamasaveu.com).
 The Centre will provide QR codes along the tour route for users to view the information about the exhibition or cultural activity on their own mobile device.

 - An audio guide service (Spanish and English) will be provided free of charge in QR code format.
 This requires users to have a mobile phone and their own headphones/ earphones.
 Audio guide devices with disposable earphones will also be available to rent.
 These audio guides will be disinfected after each use.